-The Critical Path Diagram view will provide a graphical representation of a single critical path.
-Selecting a row in the Critical Paths View (see page 48)'s table will cause the Critical Path Diagram view's diagram to update so that it contains a graphical representation of the selected critical path.
-The graphical representations will consist of circular nodes (representing instances) connected by arrows (representing one or more nets).
+The Critical Path Diagram view provides a graphical representation of a single critical path.
+Selecting a row in the Critical Paths View (see page 48) table updates the Critical Path Diagram view diagram so that it contains a graphical representation of the selected critical path.
+The graphical representations consist of circular nodes (representing instances) connected by arrows (representing one or more nets).
 Similar to the Floorplanner View (see page 53), the Critical Path Diagram view contains a Fly-out Palette of display options on the right, and a collection of buttons at the top.
-The colors used in the Critical Path Diagram view are configured via the Critical Path Diagram View Preference Page (see page 188).
-For details on usage of the diagram view, please see Using Critical Path Diagrams (see page 310) or Analyzing Critical Paths (see page 307).
+The colors used in the Critical Path Diagram view are configured via the Critical Path Diagram View Preference Page (see page 186).
+For details on usage of the diagram view, please see Using Critical Path Diagrams (see page 319) or Analyzing Critical Paths (see page 316).

 By default, the Critical Path Diagram view is included in the Floorplanner perspective (see page 24).
-To add it to the current perspective, select Window $\rightarrow$ Show View... $\rightarrow$ Critical Path Diagram.
+To add it to the current perspective, select Window \rightarrow Show View... \rightarrow Critical Path Diagram.